 The watch’s dimensions are 32 x 30 x 14mm.
 This water resistant and durable device was engineered to fit a child’s wrist and comes in a variety of designs and colors.
 Battery life lasts up to 24-72 hours between each charge.
 Parents receive a notification when the battery is low.

-While there are a number of child tracking products and services, the HereO GPS was designed with small children in mind, allowing it to fit properly and comfortably on tiny wrist and is more than 1/2 the size smaller than any other wearable tracking products in the market.
+While there are a number of child tracking products and services, the HereO GPS was designed with small children in mind, allowing it to fit properly and comfortably on tiny wrists.
+The company says, the device is less than 1/2 the size of any other wearable tracking product on the market.

 Ages: 12 months and up